 The Unusual Pairing That Makes Affirmations Actually Work

-Graphics plastered with motivational self-talk never worked for me.
+Graphics plastered with motivational self-talk and quotes never worked for me.

 Self-development 101 says they should.